Anime and manga fandom: Anime streaming outlets in the United States

+European fan communities

-In the 1970s, Japanese Animation reached Europe mainly with productions aimed at European and Japanese children with the main results being Heidi, Vicky the Vicking and Barbapapa.
+In the 1970s, Japanese Animation reached Western Europe mainly with productions aimed at European and Japanese children with the main results being Heidi, Vicky the Vicking and Barbapapa.
 However, these works were not recognized as Japanese productions and did not earn much of a dedicated fanbase.
 Italy, Spain and France, however, grew an interest for more Japanese animation for their television programming, due to success of previous co-productions, Japan's productive output and cheap selling price in comparison to US animation.
 Particularly Italy imported the most anime outside of Japan.
 Like in the Philippines, the Super Robot Genre became very popular with series such as UFO Robot Grendizer and Mazinger Z. However, many more genres got added to the mix, with space opera such as Captain Harlock, shojo shows like Candy Candy and Rose of Versailles, sports like Captain Tsubasa and more.
 Germany however largely rejected Anime other than western literature adaptations of Nippon Animation, with Speed Racer and Captain Future proving to be problematic.
 It was only during the rise of cable television during the '90s that Japanese series such as Queen Millennia, and Rose of Versailles went on air.
 A strong affinity for unique Japanese productions was developed among a generation of German children during this period.